jettify/pytorch-optimizer/README.rst

 AdamP
 ------
-AdamP propose a simple and effective solution: at each iteration of Adam optimizer applied on scale-invariant weights (e.g., Conv weights preceding a BN layer), AdamP remove the radial component (i.e., parallel to the weight vector) from the update vector.
+AdamP propose a simple and effective solution: at each iteration of the Adam optimizer applied on scale-invariant weights (e.g., Conv weights preceding a BN layer), AdamP removes the radial component (i.e., parallel to the weight vector) from the update vector.
 Intuitively, this operation prevents the unnecessary update along the radial direction that only increases the weight norm without contributing to the loss minimization.